Climate and Average Weather Year Round in Pereira Colombia

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.6 months, from June 21 to September 9, with an average daily incident shortwave energy per square meter above 5.4 kWh.
-The brightest day of the year is August 6, with an average of 5.7 kWh.
+The brightest month of the year in Pereira is August, with an average of 5.6 kWh.

 The darker period of the year lasts for 2.3 months, from October 13 to December 24, with an average daily incident shortwave energy per square meter below 4.4 kWh.
-The darkest day of the year is November 11, with an average of 4.1 kWh.
+The darkest month of the year in Pereira is November, with an average of 4.1 kWh.

 For the purposes of this report, the geographical coordinates of Pereira are 4.813 deg latitude, -75.696 deg longitude, and 4,639 ft elevation.